ardanlabs/gotraining/topics/go/README.md

 **Quotes**

+_"Good engineering is less about finding the "perfect" solution and more about understanding the tradeoffs and being able to explain them."_ - JBD

+_"Choosing the right limitations for a certain problem domain is often much more powerful that allowing anything."_ - Jason Moiron

 _"The correctness of the implementation is the most important concern, but there is no royal road to correctness.
 It involves diverse tasks such as thinking of invariants, testing and code reviews.
 Optimization should be done, but not prematurely." - Al Aho (inventor of AWK)_

 _"The basic ideas of good style, which are fundamental to write clearly and simply, are just as important now as they were 35 years ago.
 Simple, straightforward code is just plain easier to work with and less likely to have problems.
 As programs get bigger and more complicated, it's even more important to have clean, simple code." - Brian Kernighan_